opencog/atomspace/opencog/query/README.md

 An additional, very important feature is support for 'virtual'
-hypergraphs: those that are not pre-existing in the fixed universe (i.e. in the atomspace), but are only defined algorithmically, by a predicate function that returns a yes/no answer about their existence.
+hypergraphs: those that are not pre-existing in the fixed universe (i.e. in the AtomSpace), but are only defined algorithmically, by a predicate function that returns a yes/no answer about their existence.
 An example would be "greater-than": this graph 'virtually' exists, but only if the number on the right-hand-side is greater than the number on the left-hand side.
-Clearly, it is impossible for the atomspace to contain every possible number (there are nfinitely many numbers!), and so it cannot possibly contain all possible number-pairs.
+Clearly, it is impossible for the AtomSpace to contain every possible number (there are infinitely many numbers!), and so it cannot possibly contain all possible number-pairs.
 However, computing the "greater-than" operation is very easy: its just some short, simple algorithm.
 Thus, virtual